theduke/GooseGate/README.txt

-This is a PHP client for Sleepy Mongoose, a REST server for MongoDB.
+This is a PHP client for Sleepy Mongoose, a REST server for MongoDB (https://github.com/kchodorow/sleepy.mongoose).

+I was inspired by Mongate (https://github.com/bcoe/mongate), the same thing for Python.

 The interface is mostly the same as the regular Mongo driver for PHP, so you can use the same code to access the DB directly if possible and